 Should my small business have business income insurance?Business income provides reimbursement for lost revenue after a covered insurance loss.
 For a company that does not have a physical address that is crucial to its business, such as a contractor, business income is probably not necessary.
 For store front or main street businesses, like a coffee shop, business income is a must.

 What determines whether I am a large or small employer?An employer’s size is based on the number of its employees.
 Generally, an employer with 50 or more full-time employees, including full-time equivalents (FTEs), is considered a large employer.
 If you have fewer than 50 full-time employees or equivalents, you are considered a small employer.

+Does health-care reform apply to our company?Effective January 1, 2015, companies that employ 50 or more full-time employees, including full-time equivalent employees, must offer an affordable group health plan to their full-time employees (and dependent children up to age 26) or possibly be liable for a penalty.
 Small businesses, those with fewer than 50 full-time employees, are not subject to this provision.
 In fact, small businesses have the option to purchase plans on state-run or federally run Exchanges and may qualify for tax credits to offset the cost of providing insurance coverage to employees.

 What is an Independent Insurance Agent?What defines an Independent Insurance Agent is our ability to shop your insurance through multiple insurance companies.
 Our job is help you create the best coverage package to meet your needs and then go to the market and find the most competitively priced insurance company for those coverages.

 I had a claim, now what?We know that “stuff happens” and there will be the unfortunate instance where you will have a claim to report.
 The majority of our companies have 24/7 claim centers and we would first advise you to call your insurance company in which you had the claim and report it to an authorized representative.
 That being said, there are some advantages to calling our office to speak to us about your claim.
 Our dedicated agents can advise you on what the effects of filing your claim would be, and explain how the claims process works.
 Hopefully taking the headache out of what already is a painful process.
 If it is an emergency, you should call your insurance provider directly, to expedite the process.